pank0509/Medicine-match/Medicine-match/README.md

-This project explain the various life cycle method React.
-You can see the function order in which the function is getting called in the console.
+To Start the project:

+Clone the directory

+yarn install.
+yarn start

+you can see the project at port 3000